Your Guide to Buying Property in Greece

 Buying property in Greece means being surrounded by nature throughout the stay, especially if you pick an island to be your next home!

-So, what are the famous islands where you can buy a property?
+So, what are the famous Greek islands where you can buy a property?

 The real estate of Mykonos is very famous.
 Lying between Tinos, Syros, Paros, and Naxos, it is one of the most beautiful islands in the country.
 Moreover, towns like Chora and Ornos are considered the most family-friendly part of Mykonos.
 You can choose from numerous plush villas and apartments.